CatTail/awesome-cattail/Readme.md

 > A delightful community-driven framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community. [http://ohmyz.sh/](http://ohmyz.sh/)

+pv

+> monitor the progress of data through a pipe

+tee

+> pipe fitting

 ## Service

 [asciinema](https://asciinema.org/)